ScreenBasedSimulator/BioGears-Paper/README.md

 ## Papers with no access

-    Cumin, David, Charlotte Chen, and Alan F. Merry.
+    (Found)Cumin, David, Charlotte Chen, and Alan F. Merry.
 "Measuring the repeatability of simulated physiology in simulators."
 Simulation in Healthcare 10.6 (2015): 336-344.

 # BioGears Simulation
 ## Bradypnea Simulation (Stops Breathing)